carstenSpraener/cgV19/plugins/README.md

 * cgv19 with cgv19-oom cartridge plugged in
 * VisualParadigm up and running with the model you are working on

-You can than specify your model as "http://lcalhost:7001/&lt;&lt;model-package&gt;&gt;" in order to let cgv19 run on it.
+You can than specify your model as "http://lcalhost:7001/ &lt;&lt;model-package&gt;&gt;" in order to let cgv19 run on it.

 For example you can start VP and load the restDemo-model and than